tumoroids/SpheroidPy/readme.md

     </div>
 </div>

 Proliferation assays are essential for studying growth kinetics in three-dimensional spheroid cultures.
-Besides simple growth curves, also more complex behaviors - such as the emergence of a necrotic core at a critical size \( R_c \) or saturation at large sizes - can be assessed from such data.
+Besides simple growth curves, also more complex behaviors - such as the emergence of a necrotic core at a critical size \( $R_c$ \) or saturation at large sizes - can be assessed from such data.
 SpheroidPy facilitates data import, spheroid segmentation, and comprehensive analysis of growth dynamics, including automated statistical evaluations.

 ### Cytotoxity Assays